modelscope/data-juicer/docs/JobManagement.md

 ## Logging

-Logs are organized per job:
+Logs are organized per job.
+The layout below uses `log.txt` as an example; CLI runs generate filenames from the export path and timestamp.

 ```
 {job_dir}/